julijan/structured/README.md

 This demonstrates the use of a *server side component code* to make data available to HTML.
 We just generated a random number, but the data could be anything and will more often come from a database, session, or be provided by the parent component.

+> [!IMPORTANT]
+> Server side `getData` will receive the following arguments:
+> - `data: LooseObject` any data passed in (either by attributes, ClientComponent.add or ClientComponent.redraw)
+> - `ctx: RequestContext` - current `RequestContext`, you will often use this to access for example ctx.data (`RequestContextData`) or ctx.sessionId to interact with session
+> - `app: Application` - your Application instance.
+You can use it to, for example, access the session in combination with ctx.sessionId

 Let's make it even more interesting by adding some client side code to it.

+### Component client-side code
 Create `/app/views/HelloWorld/HelloWorld.client.ts`:
 ```
 import { InitializerFunction } from 'system/Types.js';